ayuranjan/Facial-Attendance-System/README.md

 To run this project :-
     run the guitry.py file
-All you need is facial_recognition library to be installed along with openCV and Tkinter as well .
+All you need is face_recognition library to be installed along with openCV and Tkinter as well .